mattwaite/JOUR307-Data-Journalism/syllabus.md

 **In class:**

-* Story pitches.
+* GIS in journalism -- stories with maps
-* Writing with data
+* Intro to GIS
-* Critical looks at data journalism
+* When is a map not a map

 **Homework:**

-Reading assignment TBD
+Prepare your story pitch

 ###March 31, 2016###

 **In class:**

-* Epistemology and Truth
+* Story pitches.
-* Transparency and clarity
+* More GIS

 **Homework:**

-Reading assignment TBD
+GIS assignment TBD

 ###April 5, 2016###